I have been an AT&T Uverse wire technician for over seven years.

 Clyde is graded on a few different sets of numbers.
 Efficiency is one of them.
 Efficiency is how quickly he can complete a job.
 From the moment Clyde presses the Dispatch button, his time is ticking away.

 Clyde works on the west side of town, but the east side is really busy, and the technicians on the east side are getting stuck on jobs that are taking longer than expected.
-Dispatch has their own rules to follow.
-As along as they dispatch someone in the appointment window, they're in the clear.
+Dispatch has its own rules to follow.
+As long as they dispatch someone in the appointment window, they're in the clear.
 When Clyde finishes up his installation with the sleepy customer, he clicks the dispatch button to see where he's being sent next.
-It's a 1:00pm-4:00pm repair on the east side, 20 minutes from where he currently is.
+It's a 1:00 pm–4:00 pm repair on the east side, 20 minutes from where he currently is.
 The time is now 3:50 pm.
 There is no way Clyde can make it in time.

 Clyde is not having a good day.
 Be nice to Clyde.